Chris Brantley

-Christopher Charles Brantley (born December 12, 1970) is a former American football wide receiver in the National Football League.
+Christopher Charles Brantley (born December 12, 1970) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Rutgers Scarlet Knights.

 Brantley graduated in 1989 from Teaneck High School in Teaneck, New Jersey and was inducted into the Teaneck Athletic Hall of Fame in April 2011.
-He played college football for Rutgers University where he set many records and is currently in the Rutgers Football Hall of Fame.
-He was the school's all-time leader in touchdown receptions with 17, and second all-time in receptions with 144.
-He was drafted in the 4th round (108th overall pick) in the 1994 NFL Draft by the Los Angeles Rams.
+He attended Rutgers University, where he set many records and is currently in the Rutgers Football Hall of Fame.
+He was the Scarlet Knights' all-time leader in touchdown receptions with 17, and second all-time in receptions with 144.
+He was selected in the fourth round (108th overall pick) in the 1994 NFL draft by the Los Angeles Rams.
 He later signed as a free agent with the Buffalo Bills.